 I couldn't think of a less-confusing headline, which pretty much sums up this confusing state of affairs.
 Recently, I've heard a lot of talk about this 'dress that's gone viral'.
 What dress that's gone viral?
 Wondering if we'd travelled back to 2015 for the blue/black or gold/white dress debate - I was puzzled.
 However, upon… Continue reading Was The ‘Viral Zara Dress’ Even Viral Before It Went… Viral?

-If you work in media relations, or more specifically, link building from PR (like I do!) then the thought of a viral PR campaign is ultimately dreamy.
+If you work in media relations, then the thought of a viral PR campaign is ultimately dreamy.
 Often, if you have a good enough idea, then a media campaign will see what I like to call the 'snowball' effect.
-That's where you sell your idea… Continue reading What’s The Value In PR ‘Virality’?
+That's where you sell your idea in to a number of media publications, then once one… Continue reading What’s The Value In PR ‘Virality’?

 A short while ago, I got caught hook, line and sinker by a stunning PR campaign.
 I noticed an article on the LadBible, of which the headline read: 'You Can Jet Off To A Mystery Holiday Destination For Just £99'.
 The byline confirmed that destinations included the likes of: Thailand, Rome, New York, Dubai, Bali,… Continue reading Creative Campaigns #15 – Wowcher’s Mystery Holiday Packages